tagosapu/project_dump/README.md

 - **GUI and CLI:** Offers both a graphical user interface and a command-line interface for flexibility.
 - **Drag-and-Drop (GUI):** Easily load projects by dragging and dropping folders onto the application window.
 - **Custom Prompt:** Allows users to configure a custom prompt that prefixes the project dump.
-- **Copy and Save Output (GUI):** Buttons to easily copy the generated dump to the clipboard or save it to a file.

 ## Setup